sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/01 - Lost in the Wood/02 Hateno.md

 A fact that struck you as a shape caught your eye, as you made your way to the base of the banner pole, getting a better look.
 Something behind the tower.

 It was _massive_, you could tell from so far away.
 A structure that reminded you of a camel.
-A red beam emanated from it, unfocused but powerful, towards something behind the mountains, unseen but which you already knew.
+A red beam emanated from it, unfocused but powerful, towards something behind the mountains, unseen but which you already knew was Hyrule Castle.

 _Vah Naboris..._